-Together with its 6 annexes, MARPOL addresses pollution from ships by oil; by noxious liquid substances carried in bulk; harmful substances carried by sea in packaged form; sewage, garbage; and the prevention of air pollution from ships.
+Together with its 6 annexes, MARPOL addresses oil pollution from ships, from noxious liquid substances carried in bulk, from harmful substances carried by sea in packaged form, from sewage and garbage and the prevention of air pollution from ships.
 MARPOL has greatly contributed to a significant decrease in pollution from international shipping and applies to 99% of the world's merchant tonnage.
 In particular, MARPOL Annex V generally prohibits the discharge of all waste into the sea, unless explicitly permitted under the Annex.
-Among other wastes, MARPOL includes e-waste generated during the normal operation of the ship and liable to be disposed of continuously or periodically.
+Among other wastes, MARPOL includes e-waste generated during the normal operation of ships and its liability of being disposed of continuously or periodically.